jmswaney/thesis/source/13_chapter_4.md

 Young adult (2–4 months; median age 3 months) C57BL/6 mice were housed in a 12 h light/dark cycle with unrestricted access to food and water.
-To generate the example dataset, a single mouse brain was SHIELD-processed and stained with syto 16 and antibodies targeting NPY and SST using stochastic electrotransport 7.
+To generate the example dataset, a single mouse brain was SHIELD-processed and stained with syto 16 and antibodies targeting NPY and SST using stochastic electrotransport.
 The mouse brain sample was cut along the mid-sagittal plane and includes the olfactory bulb and the cerebellum.
 The stained hemisphere was then incubated in a RI-matching solution and imaged using a custom axially-swept LSFM system equipped with a 3.6x/0.2 objective (Special Optics).
 The resulting voxel width